Philadelphia Eagles updated 2018 depth chart

-Free agency hasn't even begun yet, and the Philadelphia Eagles have already had a slew of changes to their roster, whether it be with trades, retirement announcements, or signing guys to futures contracts to fill out their roster, which presently sits at 79 players.

-In preparation of the start of the NFL's new league year on March 14th, here's an updated look at the Eagles' depth chart (as we see it), which we'll update every time Howie Roseman makes a move this offseason.
+As the Philadelphia Eagles continue to tweak their roster, we'll update the Eagles' depth chart (as we see it) every time Howie Roseman makes a move this offseason.

 |1